Digital

 Will they ever actually talk to us again, instead of just sending a DM asking what’s for dinner?

-Try to remember what being a teenager is like
+1. Try to remember what being a teenager is like

-The teenage years are generally defined by social awkwardness, feeling misunderstood, and a strong desire to assert independence all while still having to follow rules.
-So, it is not surprising that our teens can find interacting in the offline world difficult – especially when we insist on them doing so on our terms.
-While you might think getting them to show off their excellent recorder skills at the staff Christmas party is a helpful way to face their social insecurities, it is more likely that it will reinforce their beliefs that the online world is a much safer and more pleasant place to socialise.
+While you might think getting them to show off their excellent ukelele skills at the staff Christmas party is a helpful way to face their social insecurities, it is more likely that it will reinforce their beliefs that the online world is a much safer and more pleasant place to socialise.
 Instead, provide low-pressure opportunities for social interaction – perhaps with people familiar to them where they can choose to interact or just observe.
 Be sure to ask them for suggestions and follow their lead.

 Yes, it’s true that the teen brain thrives on connection with peers, but that doesn’t mean it doesn’t like connecting with parents.

-Find ways to connect with your teen offline and online
+2. Find ways to connect with your teen offline and online

-Model good social skills
+3. Model good social skills

 Managing our own device use and getting out and about ourselves can give our teenagers the confidence to do so as well.
 Be a role model of how to have good conversations and how to ask good questions.
 Show them how to treat others with respect and empathy.
 And even if you’re not that assertive in social situations, make the effort to go outside of your comfort zone and flex all the social muscles you have – after all, that’s what we’re asking our teenagers to do!